 A Match.com Coupon Started All This.

-So let’s say you get a cool new Match.com coupon code and decide to try online dating.
+So let’s say you purchased a new membership on a dating website and decide to try online dating.
 And it works!
 You’ve met someone, and you get along, and you think he (or she) is the one.
 You decide to spend the rest of your lives together.
 And the next step is to go diamond shopping, right?
 Wrong!

 Here’s Why You Should Never Buy a Diamond